 Every eligible consumer in the Town may participate in the Town's Program.
-All eligible consumers will also have the ability to decline service through the Competitive Supplier and choose any other power supply option they wish or remain with the Local Distributor, National Grid (NGRID).
-Eligible consumers who are dissatisfied with services provided under the contract negotiated by the Town may also communicate directly with the Competitive Supplier or the Consultant retained by the Town to assist with the implementation of the Plan via e-mail or toll-free telephone number in an effort to alter or otherwise improve service.
-Eligible consumers may also opt-out at any time by contacting the Competitive Supplier.
+All eligible consumers will also have the ability to decline service through the Competitive Supplier and choose any other power supply option they wish.
+Eligible consumers who are dissatisfied with services provided under the contract negotiated by the Town may also communicate directly with the Competitive Supplier or CPG via e-mail or toll-free telephone number in an effort to alter or otherwise improve service.
+Eligible consumers may also opt-out at any time by contacting either National Grid ("Local Distributor") or the Competitive Supplier.
 Eligible consumers may also bring issues before the Board of Selectmen.